ministryofjustice/help-with-prison-visits-external/README.md

 ## Tests
 Testing is currently being looked at.
 Local unit tests can currently be run using `npm run test`

-Integration tests are being setup to be able to run locally but currently the migrations are out of date and these do not work.
+Integration tests are being setup to be able to run locally.

 e2e tests will be converted to use Cypress which is the current studio standard.